 Where to give notice of a marriage or civil partnership, book an appointment and find out what to bring with you.

 By law, notice to marry or register a civil partnership must be given at a registration office in the area where you live.
 This cannot be done less than 29 days or more than 12 months in advance of your ceremony.
+At your appointment it is important that you confirm with the registrar whether it is to give notice of marriage or civil partnership.

 Both parties have to give their own notices, preferably on the same day or, if not, as soon as possible.
 Your period of notice does not commence until both parties have given their notice.